 How do I determine if a stock is undervalued?

-There are a couple of popular measures investors use to determine the “intrinsic value” of a stock or company, including:
+The following are a couple of popular measures investors use to determine the “intrinsic value” of a stock or company:

 What are the risks of value investing?

 While value investing is generally considered a relatively conservative approach to investing, it’s not without its risks.
-It requires you to have a high level of understanding of how to analyze a company’s fundamentals, and relies on you being able to access accurate and up-to-date information on a company’s finances and operations.
+It requires you to have a high level of understanding regarding how to analyse a company’s fundamentals and relies on you being able to access accurate and up-to-date information on a company’s finances and operations.

 What are some value stocks?